Sarah Àlainn

 Sarah Àlainn is an Australian singer-songwriter.
 She is mostly active in Japan.

 In 2010, her vocals were featured on the closing theme song "Beyond the Sky" (composed by Yasunori Mitsuda) for the Xenoblade video game on Wii.
 While studying at the University of Tokyo, she learned that composer Yasunori Mitsuda was looking for a singer with native-language English for a video game song, and she was hired by Mitsuda for the role.
 After returning to Australia, she learned that the song was very well received, and decided to become a singer. Àlainn returned to Japan with her family's permission (for only a year) only to begin her musical career.
 Near the end of the one-year period before she had to return to Australia, her demo CD went to Universal Music and they extended her a recording contract.
 Her father had recently died and she thinks the contract was his gift to her from beyond the grave.

 Àlainn's second classical music album Sarah had originally charted at no. 13 in the Billboard Japan Top Classical Albums.
 In December 2014 it moved up to no. 1, after Japanese figure skater Yuzuru Hanyu had performed to the song "The Final Time Traveler" at the exhibition gala of the 2014–15 Grand Prix Final. Àlainn also presented the song with Hanyu as a live music collaboration at the 2014 edition of the touring ice show Fantasy on Ice.

 In 2015, David Foster offers Sarah Àlainn to sing Colors of the Wind for the Japanese version of the album We Love Disney (2015 album).

 In 2017, she plays the violin for Ludovico Einaudi's concert at the Sumida Triphony Hall.

 Since 2018, she has been the co-host of Kabuki Kool (alongside Kataoka Ainosuke VI), a Japan Broadcasting Corporation (NHK) TV program used to introduce kabuki to foreign audiences.

 Multi-instrumentalist

 Àlainn is known for playing various instruments in concert.
 While her main instruments are her voice and the violin (acoustic and electric), she also plays the piano and keyboards, the kalimba (using a custom instrument made from Japanese larch), and occasionally the guitar, the harpsichord or the pipe organ.
 She can also be seen performing with loopers (Roland RC-300), synthesizers such as the Expressive E Osmose, the Arturia MicroFreak's vocoder, or effect pedals like the Microcosm by Hologram Electronics.

+Radio Personality

+Sarah Àlainn hosts a morning radio show on Tokyo FM and Osaka FM, "Peace of Mind〜Saturday mornings with Sarah Àlainn", where she talks about music in a relaxed atmosphere.
+The first episode aired on the 4th of April 2015 and is still ongoing.
+As of March 2026, "Peace of Mind" has 569 episodes.

+Across the years Àlainn has interviewed composers and musicians such as Yasunori Mitsuda, Katsuhisa Hattori, Ludovico Einaudi, Youn Sun Nah, Nobuo Uematsu and Kenji Ito.